-Here are the three main steps for creating panoramas with PTGui:
+Here are the three main steps for creating aerial panoramas with PTGui:

-Another cool output option that PTGui grants you is the option to publish the panorama to a website so that people can view it other than Facebook.
+Another cool output option that PTGui grants you is the option to publish the aerial panoramas to a website so that people can view it other than Facebook.
 Just go to the top of the menu bar in PTGui and select Tools > Publish to Website.
-Drop the high resolution JPEG, select the quality and location where you want to save it.
+Drop the high-resolution JPEG, select the quality and location where you want to save it.

-We hope that you would have gained plenty of insight into creating an omnidirectional aerial panorama with your drone.
+We hope that you would have gained plenty of insight into creating omnidirectional aerial panoramas with your drone.
 If you have any queries, do not forget to share with us in the comments section below.